casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

         self.context.run(session);
     }

 The next code sample shows how to invoke one of the methods in the contract.
-Please visit `GitHub <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ to find the rest of the methods.
+The rest of the methods are available on `GitHub <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_.

 .. code-block:: rust